-The Jiushin Kan (Dojo) in Luqa, the Honbu (Head Quarters) for Jiushin Kan Malta, officially opened its doors in May 2000.
-Dojo means 'hall of the way' and generally refers to a Martial Arts school.
+The Jiushin Kan (dojo) in Luqa, the quarters of Jiushin Kan Malta, officially opened its doors in May 2000.
+Dojo means 'hall of the way' and generally refers to a martial arts school.

-Raymond Bajada, the father of Christian and Roderick Bajada, was the mastermind behind the building and starting up of the Dojo.
+Raymond Bajada, the father of Christian and Roderick, was the mastermind behind the building and starting up of the dojo.
 Joseph Bajada, their grandfather, was very instrumental in this process.

-There are separate changing rooms, showers and toilets for ladies and gentlemen and a first aid room, besides private facility for the instructors, and an office upstairs equipped with media instruments and technology to keep the management fully adjourned.
+There are separate changing rooms, showers and toilets for ladies and gentlemen, a first aid room, a private facility for the instructors and an office upstairs equipped with media instruments and technology.

-The Dojo is equipped with a variety of training equipment which include; a custom built removable defense/fighting wall (fenced), punching bags, pull-up bar, climbing and horizontal rope, slam and throwing bags, battle rope, free weights and squat/press station, and other physical training equipment for strength, stamina, agility and movement.
+The dojo is equipped with a variety of training equipment.
+These include a custom built removable fighting wall (MMA cage panel), punching bags, pull-up bar, climbing rope, slam and throwing bags, battle rope, gym rings, free weights and a squat and press station.

 As a separate part of the dojo, the Dragon’s Den, Martial Arts and Combat Sports Supplies Centre is able to supply the trainee with all possible training gear and equipment.

 On it’s official opening in May 2000, it was first named the Dragon's Den Dojo.
 In June 2013 in Kyoto, Japan, Tesshin Hamada Hanshi of the DNBK officially named it Jiushin Kan, meaning “hall of the true ideals of yawara (another name for jujutsu)”.